Fall Immersion: Awakening the Mind – Jewel of Creation: Oct 21-24, Ely, Mn

 Kitchen / meal helper : $50 off.
 Kitchen helpers will be assisting with light food prep + oversight in the kitchen.
 Email angela@vincentyoga.com if interested.

 Space is limited.
-Room preferences will be allotted in the order in which payment and registration are received.
+Room preferences will be allotted in the order in which full payment and registration are received.

-Add-on an extra night : Friday, July 28 or Sunday, July 30
+Add-on an extra night : Friday, August 9 or Sunday, August 12

 $75/night (paid separately), email angela@vincentyoga.com to receive details on how to secure your additional space.